Rishabh-Hacker/ShopBridgeMP/README.md

 Clone the repo
 git clone https://github.com/Rishabh-Hacker/ShopBridgeMP
 cd ShopBridgeMP
-Install npm packages using npm install
+Install npm packages (using npm install)
-Install the npm packages described in the package.json and verify that it works: npm serve --port 3200 to run the angular application, then open browser using localhost:3200 Note you can also use short forms for above steps- npm i ng s --port 3200 -o (to open directly in browser)
+Install the npm packages described in the package.json and verify that it works: if not try npm update npm serve --port 3200 to run the angular application, then open browser using localhost:3200 Note you can also use short forms for above steps- npm i--for npm install ng s --port 3200 -o (to open directly in browser)

 you can also view application on https://shopbridgemp.stackblitz.io/ as its deployed on stackbliz